**Gamechanger will not be keeping the official pitch count. The official pitch count will be kept on the official hand-kept, hard-copy scorebook.

-Records current through some games of July 17
+Records current through all games of July 22.
+Regular Season complete.

 ** Class AA teams play a 22-game conference schedule.
 Top 8 teams advance to the state tournament in Kalispell, starting Saturday, July 28.